Apple Ginger Pie Recipe: A Balance of Tart and Sweet

 Instructions

-• Pre-heat oven to 425 degrees F.
+• Pre-heat oven to 425 degrees F (approx 218 degrees C).

 • Peel apples and slice them thinly.
-In a big bowl toss apples with lemon juice and ginger.
+In a large bowl toss apples with lemon juice and ginger.
 Add sugar-flour mixture and mix until apples are coated.
 Be careful not to sample the slices because you won't be able to stop eating them!

-• Cover a 9-inch round baking dish with one pastry sheet, fill with apples, add pieces of butter and top with the other pastry sheet.
 With your fingers or a fork, crimp pastry sheets together to keep the apples inside.
-Make a few slits in the top to allow steam to escape and sprinkle sugar (if desired).
-Cover edges of pastry with aluminum foil to prevent over browning and bake for 25 minutes.
+Make a few slits in the top to allow steam to escape and sprinkle the granulated sugar (if desired).

-• After 25 minutes, carefully remove aluminum foil and bake for 20-25 minutes more or until crust is golden and filling is bubbling.
+• Cover edges of pastry with aluminum foil to prevent over browning and bake in the pre-heated oven for 25 minutes.
+After 25 minutes, carefully remove aluminum foil and bake for 20-25 minutes more or until crust is golden brown and filling is bubbling.
+Serve warm and a la mode (with a nice scoop of vanilla ice-cream on top)

 Nutrition